 Artists have illustrated the various assaults on the city of Rome.
 Almost eight centuries after the first attack on the Eternal City, the second one occurred.
 The Visigoths had been trying to push back the Roman Empire frontiers for some time.
 They lay siege to the city on three occasions and after the third time, they successfully defeated it.
 On August 24th 410 CE they entered and ransacked the city of Rome.

 Here, Karl Bryullov portrays the attack that took place in 455 CE, which is the third sacking of Rome.
 In this case, the Vandals were at war with the western Roman Emperor Petronius Maximus.
 The artist creates a thrilling atmosphere, showing how the Vandals assaulted the city and took its women captive.
 In the background, the blue sky is covered by a black and ominous cloud.

 The Spanish artist Ulpiano Checa, painted the invasion of Rome by the Vandals in his eclectic style; the galloping horses captured in suspended motion.
 Here, he used a cold color palette and mixed elements taken from Impressionism and Academicism.

 The Course of Empire

 The first two pictures, show the evolution of the city.
-The third in the series shows the glorious moment where the Empire reaches its apex.
-But the fourth one, reflects its fall into decadency.
+The third in the series shows the glorious moment when the Empire reaches its apex.
+But the fourth one reflects its fall into decadency.